andrew/ultimate-awesome/README.md

 - [awesome-state-of-depth-completion](https://github.com/alexklwong/awesome-state-of-depth-completion) - Current state of supervised and unsupervised depth completion methods.
 - [awesome-drones-zh](https://github.com/apachecn/awesome-drones-zh) - 无人机资源汇总.
 - [Awesome-Large-Multimodal-Reasoning-Models](https://github.com/HITsz-TMG/Awesome-Large-Multimodal-Reasoning-Models) - The development and future prospects of multimodal reasoning models.
-- [awesome-phaser](https://github.com/Raiper34/awesome-phaser) - A curated list of  awesome Phaser libraries, resources and shiny things.
 - [awesome-devtools](https://github.com/moimikey/awesome-devtools) - 🤖 A curated list of in-browser bookmarklets, tools, and resources for modern full-stack software engineers.
 - [Awesome-Red-Teaming](https://github.com/0xMrNiko/Awesome-Red-Teaming) - List of Awesome Red Team / Red Teaming Resources  This list is for anyone wishing to learn about Red Teaming but do not have a starting point.
 - [Awesome-Document-Image-Rectification](https://github.com/fh2019ustc/Awesome-Document-Image-Rectification) - A comprehensive list of awesome document image rectification papers.
 - [VR-Awesome](https://github.com/Vytek/VR-Awesome) - VR Awesome List.
 - [Awesome-CLIP-in-Medical-Imaging](https://github.com/zhaozh10/Awesome-CLIP-in-Medical-Imaging) - A Survey on CLIP in Medical Imaging.
+- [awesome-age](https://github.com/FiloSottile/awesome-age) - A collection of projects and resources in the age file encryption ecosystem.
 - [Awesome-Traffic-Agent-Trajectory-Prediction](https://github.com/Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction) - This is a list of papers related to traffic agent trajectory prediction. .
 - [awesome-ospo](https://github.com/todogroup/awesome-ospo) - Curated list of awesome tools for managing open source programs.
 - [awesome-es](https://github.com/UESTC404/awesome-es) - 电子科技大学软件学院本科阶段计算机体系结构学习&嵌入式开发的公开课/书籍/Blog/资料整理.